Facilitating global coastal resilience

 Core partners

-The Coastal Hazard Wheel initiative aims to facilitate global coastal resilience through standardization and automation of coastal management guidance with three focus areas
+The Coastal Hazard Wheel initiative aims to facilitate global coastal resilience through standardization and intelligent automation of coastal management guidance with three focus areas

-A universal automated classification of the world’s coastlines
+A universal classification of the world’s coastlines

-Multi-hazard-assessment and management guidance from local to global level
+Multi-hazard assessment and management guidance from local to global level

 A standardized coastal language to facilitate coastal communication